 No pedals & no steering?

-The Tesla Model S has one of the most futuristic car interiors, and its new yoke-like steering plays a major role in creating the feeling.
-The Tesla Model 2’s interior could look take an even bigger leap without pedals and steering.
+The Tesla Model S has one of the most futuristic car interiors, and its new yoke-like steering plays a central role in creating the feeling.
+The Tesla Model 2’s interior could look take a bigger leap without pedals and steering.

 Legacy automakers are designing autonomous driving concept cars with retracting pedals and steering.
 Tesla is thinking ahead and considering to equip no pedals and steering, and that in a production Model 2, Twitter user and Tesla tracker Sawyer Merritt said, citing Musk in a company meeting.
 Of course, we don’t see this effective on every Model 2 variant as regulations in most countries mandate pedals, brakes, and controls, but it could be that a variant with the highest version of FSD could have a cleared-out cockpit.

-While the Tesla news sites on the internet speculate the Model 2 as a sedan or crossover-SUV body style, manufacturing could take place at both Tesla Gigafactory Shanghai and Tesla Gigafactory Berlin.
+While the Tesla news sites on the internet speculate on the body style, manufacturing could take place at both Tesla Gigafactory Shanghai and Tesla Gigafactory Berlin.
 In 2020, a Chinese Environmental Impact Assessment document talked about expanding production capacity at the Shanghai facility for “the production capacity of Model 3, Model Y, and related derivative models.”

 Tesla’s goal of achieving 100% localization in China, which local President Zhu talked about in the interview, is not far from reality.
 Citing a China (Shanghai) Pilot Free Trade Zone (FTZ) source, xinhuanet.com said in a report on August 18, 2021, that the company could achieve about 90% localization there by the end of 2021.
+We don’t know whether that did actually happen.
 100% localization would allow the company to price the Model 2 very aggressively.

 With the high level of quality Tesla aims to offer even in its most affordable car, meeting the target price of USD 25,000 is challenging.
 However, the company is determined to achieve that.
 The LFP chemistry will keep the battery cost low, but there’s more the company can do.
 About that, below is what Zachary Kirkhorn, CFO, Tesla, said during the Q1 2021 earnings conference call: